-Mr. Clifford is a Director with the Carne Group.
-He is an experienced Irish-based investment professional and fund director with wide experience of the governance and operations of alternative investments at the institutional level, including infrastructure and private equity funds.
-He has also had experience as an equity fund manager and is a qualified risk management professional.
-Neil joined the Manager in October 2014 from Irish Life Investment Managers ("ILIM") (April 2006 - September 2014), where he was head of alternative investments.
-He also supervised ILIM's illiquid investments in private equity and infrastructure, including acting as an independent director on a number of investment companies.
+Mr. Clifford is a Director and Chief Executive Officer of the Manager.
+He is an experienced Irish-based investment management professional and fund director, with wide experience in the governance and operations of traditional and alternative investment funds.
+Mr. Clifford joined the Manager in October 2014 from Irish Life Investment Managers ("ILIM") (April 2006 - September 2014), where he was Head of Alternative Investments.
 He began his career with Irish Life as a sector-focused equity fund manager.
-Prior to this, Neil was a senior equity analyst for Goodbody Stockbrokers (September 2000 - April 2006) in Dublin.
+Prior to this, Mr. Clifford was a senior equity analyst for Goodbody Stockbrokers (September 2000 - April 2006) in Dublin.
 He has also worked as an engineer with a number of leading engineering and telecoms firms in Ireland.
-Neil has a bachelor of electrical engineering from University College Cork and a master of business administration from the Smurfit School of Business, University College Dublin.
-He is a chartered alternative investment analyst and a financial risk manager (FRM - Global Association of Risk Professionals).
+Mr. Clifford holds a degree in Electrical Engineering from University College Cork and a Masters of Business Administration from the Smurfit School of Business, University College, Dublin.
+He has also attained the professional certifications of Chartered Alternative Investment Analyst (CAIA) and Financial Risk Manager (FRM - Global Association of Risk Professionals).